nccgroup/singularity/Readme.md

   - Custom **DNS server** to rebind DNS name and IP address
   - **HTTP server** (manager web interface) to serve HTML pages and JavaScript code to targets and to manage the attacks
   - Several **sample attack payloads**, ranging from grabbing the home page of a target application to performing remote code execution.
 These payloads can be easily adapted to perform new and custom attacks.
+  - Supports DNS CNAME values in target specification in addition to IP addresses to evade DNS filtering solutions or to target internal resources for which the IP address is unknown.
 - A simple, fast and efficient HTTP **port scanner** to identify vulnerable services.
 - **Attack automation** allows to completely automate the scanning and exploitation of vulnerable services on a network.
 - **Hook and Control** permits using victim web browsers as HTTP proxies to access internal network resources, to interactively explore and exploit otherwise inaccessible applications with your own browser.